LATEST NEWS FROM CORAL SPRINGS FLORIDA

 Two Coral Springs schools were evacuated Monday morning following “code black” threats, police said.
 Students at Coral Park Elementary and Imagine Charter were evacuated “in the interest of safety,” according to the Coral Springs Police Department.
 Threats were cleared after 10:30 a.m. and all students and faculty were deemed safe.
 This story uses functionality that may not work in our app.
 Click here to open the story in your web browser.

 An FBI agent who was killed in the line of duty is being remembered as a real-life hero at the South Florida gym where she worked out.
 At the CrossFit gym in Coral Springs, owner Michelle Brown paid tribute to Laura Schwartzenberger, who lost her life Tuesday in the deadly shooting of two FBI agents outside a Sunrise home.
 “She’s been a beloved member of ours since the beginning of when we opened.
 So, to learn it was her, our entire community is just in shock,” Brown said about Schwartzenberger.
 MORE ON THE FBI SHOOTING FBI Shooting Feb 3 Investigation Continues Into Sunrise Raid That Left 2 FBI Agents Dead, 3 Wounded FBI Shooting Feb 2 Veteran FBI Agent Killed in Sunrise Specialized in Crimes Against Kids Investigations Schwartzenberger, who worked out at the Vice gym with her two boys, was killed while part of the group serving a search warrant at the home.
 “Laura is someone that always encouraged everyone.
 Everyone wanted to be Laura’s partner, everyone wanted to be here and work out with her,” Brown said.
 “She was just a gem.”
 Brown said the 43-year-old Schwartzenberger was one of several agents who worked out at the gym and was someone others looked up to.
-Download our mobile app for iOS or Android to get alerts for local breaking news and weather.
+Be prepared for the 2021 hurricane season!
+Download our our mobile app for iOS or Android to get the latest forecasts and alerts.
 “She was one in a million,” Brown said.
 “Her essence as a hero to this community, it’s huge.
 It will be a huge void.”
 The gym is helping support her family by hosting a tribute workout February 13th called “Lift Like Laura” in hopes of raising $10,000 for her children.
 The workout will use some of the routines Schwartzenberger loved.
 “When you’re working out this hard, you build a bond that’s almost inexplicable because you’re doing really tough stuff with people who have grit and do hard work,” Brown said.
 “Those are the qualities that Laura applied every single day.”

 Chief Parry: Recent Complaints about Police Officers Taken Seriously, As Always – But Facts Do Matter